OPM/ResInsight/Documentation/UsersGuide/GettingStarted.md

 This Case type is based on a `*.GRDECL` file, or a part of an Eclipse *Input* file.
 This Case type supports loading single ascii files defining Eclipse Cell Properies, and also to export miodified property sets to ascii files.

 ##### ![](images/EclipseInput24x24.png) Statistics case
-This is a Case type that belongs to a *Grid Case Group* and makes statistical calculations based on a set of source cases available.
+This is a Case type that belongs to a *Grid Case Group* and makes statistical calculations based on the source cases in the Grid Case Group.

 ##### ![](images/CreateGridCaseGroup24x24.png) Grid Case Group

+A **Grid Case Group** is a group of **Result Cases** whith identical grids, but generally different active cells, initial values and results.
+These cases are called *Source Cases*.

+The purpose of a Grid Case group is to make it easy to calculate statistics across the source cases.
+If you have done several Eclipse simulations with different input parameters, you can put all the results into a Grid Case Group and easily calculate the cells mean value, range and max/min values at each timestep.

 A Grid Case Group can be created from a selection of binary files, or manually by assigning cases using the user interface of ResInsight.

+See also [ Multiple realizations and statistics ] (CaseGroupsAndStatistics.md).

 ### Importing data